Scroll to the bottom to join our

 Have you ever heard that if you know a blogger, then you will one day end up in one of their blog posts?
 If you have, then believe me when I say it is a true statement.
 My inspiration for life site addresses so many different walks of life.

 People are an enigma to me.
 I tend to get upset with them when they treat me with disdain, but later, when I think through the episode, I try to understand why someone would treat another so poorly.
+The examples I will use here today are rather sad because each one of them involves a medical caregiver from doctors to nurses and everything in the middle.

 With our first visit, he mocked me and treated my husband with grave disrespect.
 Now, why would he do this?
 At first, I thought it was because he felt he was better than we are because he is a doctor.